Proton (software): ProtonDB

 ProtonDB is an unofficial community website that collects and displays crowdsourced data describing the compatibility of a given title with Proton, on a rating scale from "Borked" (doesn't work) to "Platinum" (works perfectly).
 The site is inspired by the WineHQ AppDB, which also collects and displays crowdsourced compatibility reports and uses a similar rating system.

+GE-Proton

+GE-Proton (also known as Proton-GE) is a community-maintained custom build of Proton developed by Thomas Crider, known online as GloriusEggroll.
+It incorporates additional patches and components intended to improve compatibility with some Windows games on Linux and is not affiliated with Valve.

+GE-Proton includes additional Wine and Wine Staging patches, media foundation patches, support for NVIDIA CUDA and NVAPI, raw input support, and the protonfixes system for applying game-specific compatibility fixes.
+It has also been integrated into third-party Linux gaming software, including Lutris.
+Phoronix has described GloriousEggroll as the developer of Proton-GE in its coverage of the Nobara Linux distribution.

 Release history

-Valve has released nine major versions of Proton.
+Valve has released ten major versions of Proton.
 The versioning scheme refers to the upstream Wine version it is based on, with an appended patch number.

 Proton generally lags behind its upstream Wine base by several releases.
 Unofficial forks, such as Proton GE, have been created to rebase Proton on recent Wine versions, which may improve or worsen compatibility with games compared to the official release.

 In December 2020, Valve released Proton Experimental, a perpetual beta branch of Proton that incorporates new features and bug fixes quicker than regular releases, which are eventually included in a regular release.

 The Steam Deck uses Proton to increase software title compatibility.